IamAlch3mist/blog/IamAlch3mist/content/posts/oneplus_kernel_uaf_memoryleak.md

 }
 ```

-There are no locks or checks on in the filp->private_data.
+There are no locks or checks on in the file->private_data.
 If the driver is opened multiple times (without properly closing prior handles).
-The filp->private_data pointer can be overwritten with a newly allocated info.
+The file->private_data pointer can be overwritten with a newly allocated info.
 Which results in memory leak.

 On close the allocated memory is freed but file->private data holds reference to the info pointer and didn't set to NULL.
 Combined with the ability to open the driver multiple times leading to potential use-after-free.